Etiology and PathogenesisTop

 1. Patients should be educated about their conditions and HPV etiology.

 2. Patients should be encouraged to use their own towels and tools (shaving machines).
 Personal tools used for cutting or paring down warts, like pumice stone or nail files, must not be shared.
 Patients with warts in hair-bearing areas (beard, pubic area) should avoid shaving with razors to reduce the chance of spreading.
 Patients should not scratch or touch their HPV warts, as this may facilitate spreading.
-Patients with plantar warts should wear appropriate footwear to reduce the chance of transmission.
+Those with plantar warts should wear appropriate footwear to reduce the chance of transmission.

 3. Patients with genital condyloma acuminata should inform their sexual partners that they are at risk of acquiring HPV virus.